On behalf of The Law Office of Gustavo E. Frances, P.A.

 Avoid Bringing Family or Friends

-One of the worst things you can do during a child custody exchange is bring your family or friends with you, especially if the relationship with the other parent is volatile.
+One of the worst things you can do during a child custody exchange brings your family or friends with you, especially if the relationship with the other parent is volatile.
 If you arrive with a family member or friend the other parent might feel as if they are being ganged up on or intimidated.
 Just remember one of the previous tips; if you need a third party it should be a neutral third party such as a teacher or first responder.

 It doesn’t take much to ensure the safety of everyone during a child custody exchange.
 Just keep in mind that your child’s best interest should always be the number-one concern.
-Contact a Fort Lauderdale family law attorney for a consultation today at 954-533-2756 or complete this contact form.
+Contact a Fort Lauderdale family law lawyer for a consultation today at 954-533-2756 or complete this contact form.